Inspiring Educators Who Inspire Future Leaders

 Now, I work each day to incorporate mindful activities that help me take care of myself.
 With the new school year just around the corner, it is even more important for me to practice daily habits to help me be my best self.
 I no longer feel selfish when I head home for an early dinner or carve time for exercise into my weekly schedule.
 Now, I purposely build breaks into my daily schedule to create a more healthy work-life balance.

 More than ever before, teachers and administrators are burdened with more than teaching and learning.
 Because we are being asked to provide more care to our students, it is imperative that we also care for ourselves.
-Over the next ten months, I hope to share helpful ideas and resources to help fellow educators create their self-care plans.
+I hope to share updates over the next several months.